particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- 6 ADC on the M SoM vs. 6 on the P2
+- 6 ADC on the M-SoM vs. 6 on the P2
 - On the P2, 2 of the ADCs are on the same pins as I2C
 - ADC inputs are single-ended and limited to 0 to 3.3V on both
 - Resolution is 12 bits on both
-- SoM pin 45 (A6) on the M SoM is shared with SoM pin 53 (SWD_CLK).
+- SoM pin 45 (A6) on the M-SoM is shared with SoM pin 53 (SWD_CLK).
 You cannot use A6 and SWD at the same time.
 If you implement SWD on your base board, driving pin A6 will prevent SWD from functioning.
 The SWD_CLK will be driven at hoot by the MCU.
 - On the P2, `VBAT_MEAS` is a 5V tolerant ADC for measuring battery voltage.
-This is not present on the M SoM as typically you will use a fuel gauge chip instead of the less accurate voltage measurement to measure battery SoC.
+This is not present on the M-SoM as typically you will use a fuel gauge chip instead of the less accurate voltage measurement to measure battery SoC.
 - ADC input A7 has a low impedance which may be an issue when supplied from a voltage divider.
 The other ADC inputs are comparable to the P2/Photon 2.

 ### Serial